About the course

 Students typically study on this course alongside their work.

 You can take this online course from anywhere in the world with a good internet connection.
 You can log on at any time of the day and access our specially designed course materials, e-learning resources and tutor-led discussion forums.
-You will have access to the Bodleian Libraries’ online resources, which include an excellent range of e-books and e-journals, enabling you to conduct your research and reading in your own time.
+You will have access to the Bodleian Libraries’ online, which provides an excellent range of e-books and e-journals, enabling you to conduct your research and reading in your own time.

 The course can help you to apply for Chartered Status (such as Chartered Environmentalist and Chartered Ecologist), and to meet relevant professional competency thresholds.
 Further information can be found in our Chartered status and essential skills guide.